znmehedi/Random-verse-from-Al-Quran/README.md

 # Random-verse-from-Al-Quran

 Random verse generator from Al Quran.
-Simple html css and javascript used to build this web application.
+Html css and javascript used to build this web application.

 # Live website link: https://www.alquran.znmehedi.com/